Looking for ways to create a vocabulary list for secondary students? These three methods should give you a starting point.

 Encouraging Student Lists

+Teenagers’ involvement with the vocabulary list for secondary students matters.
 When students create the vocabulary list, teachers have the most work.
 That is ok because I’ve found that students enjoy this method the most.
+When the story and class tone lends itself, allow a self-generated vocabulary list for secondary students.

 Teachers can create a vocabulary list from fiction or nonfiction, can involve students in word choice and practice formats, and can use previously identified words.
 (Don’t feel bad for using the words provided!
 Students will probably identify those words anyway!)